From On-Set Photos to Glamour Shots: Birthday Girl Brooke Shields' Greatest Throwback Photos

 All About the Drama

-Shields was born on May 31, 1965 and was obviously very expressive from the start.
+Brooke Shields was born on May 31, 1965, and was obviously very expressive from the start.
 Just look at that face!

 Broadway Baby

-Brooke Shields is a New Yorker through and through.
-She captioned these throwback snaps of her at a hotdog stand as a young girl, "The city I love.
+Shields is a New Yorker through and through.
+She captioned these throwback snaps of her at a hot dog stand as a young girl, "The city I love.
 Born and raised!"

 Don't Rain on Her Parade

-Young Shields was "clearly not superstitious" walking around in with an umbrella in the house.
+Young Shields was "clearly not superstitious" walking around with an umbrella in the house.

 Costume Queen